 Start Preparing for CMMC Now

 After the CMMC is rolled out, ALL DoD contractors and subcontractors who wish to conduct business with the DoD must be certified prior to the award of a contract.
-It is imperative that your company starts preparing by updating information systems and your security program to meet the requirements associated with the CMMC level that applies to you.
-The CMMC is designed to ensure defense contractors and subcontractors implement appropriate cybersecurity practices to protect sensitive data.
+It is imperative that your company begins planning and preparing for CMMC and meets the requirements associated with the CMMC level that applies to your organization.
+As a CMMC C3PAO Candidate, COACT’s team can provide CMMC advisory services that will significantly reduce your timeline to achieve CMMC Certification.

 CMMC seeks to unify the way in which the DIB implements cyber security best practices and improves information security program maturity.
 CMMC requires the implementation of specific security safeguards and certification that contractor or subcontractor meets requirements based on the sensitivity of data that resides within their systems.
 DIB contractors understand that securing sensitive data, such as Controlled Unclassified Information (CUI), is critical during contract performance and a breach or unauthorized disclosure could adversely impact the status of that relationship with a government client.
 CMMC highlights this need and enforces the implementation of security safeguards by contractors via the inclusion of the certification as a prerequisite for contract award.
 Implementing and documenting security safeguards to meet NIST 800-171 requirements is currently the best starting point for organizations seeking to achieve a CMMC certification in the future.

 For more information on how our subject matter experts can help you with your readiness and compliance/assessment needs, contact us at email@example.com